Hydraulic fluid: Anti-wear hydraulic fluids

 Anti-wear (AW) hydraulic oils are made from a petroleum base fluid and commonly contain the anti-wear additive Zinc dialkyldithiophosphate (ZDDP).
 This additive works to protect the hydraulic pump.
 They come in multiple viscosity grades that have varying applications.
 For example, AW 46 hydraulic oils can be used to operate the hydraulic systems in off-road equipment such as dump trucks, excavators, and backhoes, while AW 32 hydraulic oils may be more suitable for colder weather applications like in a snow plow's pump.

 Safety

 Because industrial hydraulic systems operate at hundreds to thousands of PSI and temperatures reaching hundreds of degrees Celsius, severe injuries and death can result from component failures and care must always be taken when performing maintenance on hydraulic systems.

 Fire resistance is a property available with specialized fluids.
-Water-glycol and polyol-ester are some of these specialized fluids that contain excellent thermal and hydrolitic properties, which aid in fire resistance.
+Water-glycol and polyol-ester are some of these specialized fluids that contain excellent thermal and hydrolytic properties, which aid in fire resistance.